jcnesci/Tell-a-Tree-01/README.md

-# Welcome to the code for my Tell-a-Tree NYC project, which was developed for ITP Camp 2013 at NYU.
+# Welcome to the Tell-a-Tree NYC project code, which was developed during ITP Camp 2013 at NYU.

 It's a very simple prototype to demo the functionality of the project and it's proposed interaction.